Richard Duket: Judge in Ireland

 He was first sent to Ireland in 1228 as second itinerant justice (the eyre or circuit system was still in its infancy in Ireland); Simon de Hale joined him there for a short time.
-Duket also had several important extra-judicial functions, acting as a general adviser to the Justiciar of Ireland, Richard Mór de Burgh, and dealing with a wide variety of business on his behalf, including routine matters like the marriage of John le Poer, son and heir of Robert le Poer, a Royal ward.
+Duket also had several important extrajudicial functions, acting as a general adviser to the Justiciar of Ireland, Richard Mór de Burgh, and dealing with a wide variety of business on his behalf, including routine matters like the marriage of John le Poer, son and heir of Robert le Poer, a Royal ward.
 He also acted as adviser to the Lord High Treasurer of Ireland, John de St John, on financial matters, on which he seems to have been an expert.
 In 1229, on his return to Ireland after a period spent in England, he had specific instructions to assist the Lord Treasurer in taking all necessary steps in preserving the rights of the Exchequer of Ireland.
 It is likely that he was one of the senior officials who advised on how to levy the highly successful ecclesiastical "aid", a tax of one-sixteenth on the value of clerical benefices, which enabled de Burgh to send the remarkable sum of 2000 marks to King Henry in 1230.
 Duket crossed regularly between the two kingdoms.
 He received several extra payments from the Crown, no doubt reflecting the onerous nature of his duties.